shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “So, you like hugs now, Your Majesty?”

 “I guess… I do now, yeah.”
 Ersatzica couldn’t remember the last time she had hugged anyone.
 Then again, she couldn’t remember the last time anyone had saved her life twice in the same week before, either.

+“Your majesty?”

+“Yes?”

+“Is it ok if I just call you Majestra?”

+Ersatzica shrugged.
+“Sure, why not?”

+The cat breathed a sigh of relief.
+“Thank you, Your Majest—uh, Majestra.
+I shall call you Majestra now.”

+“And I shall call you… Fisher.”

+“Fisher?”
+He smiled.
+“I like it.
+But…”

+“So, Fisher, what are you doing on the river?”

+“Waiting for you, of course.”

+“Really?”

+“Yes—are you sure you didn’t hit your head?”

+“It’s been a long night in that cold river.
+Maybe I am a little ill.”

+“Well let’s get you back to the outpost.”
+Fisher helped Majestra to her feet.

+Still wrapped in the blanket, she got up and walked with him.
+Fisher offered to carry her sack of supplies, which she accepted.

+When they entered the outpost, Fisher yelled out, “Hey!
+Your Majesty, Majestra is back!”

+The outpost was a temporary settlement made of canvas tents, with a few permanent stone structures.
+The stone had the classic sign of deer magic, tear marks that streaked upwards, as if it was made of hardened taffy.

+When Fisher got the attention of the outpost, the cats mulling about all stood and begrudgingly clapped, staring straight at Majestra.

+An older cat emerged from a canvas tent.
+She wore various pieces of armor.
+“Majestra!
+My dear!
+Where is your armor?”

+“She spent the night in the river, General Seamtrust.”
+Fisher explained.

+“Well why did it take you so long to get out?
+You’re all wet.”
+She put a hand on her shoulder and led her into the canvas tent.

+“General Seamtrust?”

+“Majestra, dear,” General Seamtrust cooed once inside.
+“Why so formal with your auntie?
+What happened?
+Was that cat bothering you again?
+Does he need more punishment?”

+Ersatzica’s eyes widened, then she nodded slowly, while staring into the space behind General Seamtrust.
+“No, …auntie.”

+“Well what then?
+Speak, child.”

+“Like he said, I spent the night in the river.
+I barely escaped the wolves.”

+“Well, it’s good to see you survived.
+Now tell me the mission report.”

+“Mission report?”

+“Yes, are you daft?
+Tell me what happened on the mission.”

+“Well, I lost all my things, but I managed to snag these items.”
+Ersatzica pointed out the items: the boots, the paw, and the contents of the sack.

+“What about the tooth I lent you?”

+Ersatzica shook her head.

+“And the…”

+“Nope.”

+“Well!”
+She put her hands on her hips.
+“This just won’t do!
+You must step up your game, your little majesty, if you want to take command of the town.
+This is really unbecoming of a lead—”

+“I’ll make it up to you.”

+“You better!
+Are you still able to stick to the schedule?”

+“Yes.”

+“So you’ll be ready for the mission in 2 days?”

+“Yes.”

+“Come here.”
+She grabbed Ersatzica’s face in her palms and directed her to look up at her, then brought her in close for a hug.
+“Make me and your mama proud, little majesty.”

+“Yes, auntie.”

+Ersatzica stepped out of the canvas tent with her stuff.
+She looked bewildered out at the outpost, not sure where to go.

+“Majestra!
+Are you ok?”
+Fisher was waiting outside.

+“Yes, yes, I’m quite fine.”
+Ersatzica raised her head high, mimicking Auntie Seamtrust.
+She eyed Fisher out of the corner of her eye; he was flinching.
+She dropped the act.
+“I’m… not feeling well.
+Can you take me to the medic bear?”

+Fisher relaxed.
+“Medic bear?
+I don’t know what that is, but I can take you to the doctor.”

+Fisher took Ersatzica to the medic tent.
+The medic cat checked her out and said she was fine.
+They gave her some headache medicine that she hesitantly accepted.

+As the day wore on, it was time to go to bed.
+Ersatzica asked Fisher to escort her to her barracks, and he escorted her to her sleeping room: one of the few stone structures in the outpost.
+Two guards were stationed just outside.
+Ersatzica said good night to Fisher.

+[TODO: Fill in this in more detail]

+Then the next morning, Ersatzica followed Fisher to the beach.

+“Your next mission isn’t until tomorrow.
+Are you sure?”

+“I want to… observe the wolf side from this side.”

+“Ok.”

+They sat down on the blanket.
+Fisher set the skull, basket, and fishing equipment on it.

+“So, Fisher,” Ersatzica said.

+“Yes, Majestra?”

+“Have you tried howling?
+When you make announcements?
+I see your people yelling a lot to get attention.”

+“Howling?
+You mean like wolves?”

+“Oh, right.”
+Ersatzica looked down.
+“Well then how do you pray to Alpha?”

+“Alpha… the wolf god?”

+“Yeah.”

+“We… don’t. *You* don’t, do you?”

+Ersatzica looked away.
+“Uh, no, of course not.”
+She played with her claws, flipping them in and out.
+“I mean, I have to study the wolves for my mission.”

+“Right.”

+After a while of talking on the beach, a familiar face appeared.
+A white wolf came up and sat on a boulder on the other side of the river.
+She looked down into the water.

+Ersatzica jumped up, waving her arms.

+“You know she can’t see you, right?”
+Fisher whispered.

+“Oh, right.”
+Ersatzica took a deep breath in, then yelled, “Mudrich!”

+Fisher jumped up and put a hand over her mouth.
+“Shh!”

+Mudrich looked around.
+She stood up, turning around, trying to find the source of the noise.

+“Don’t give away our position!
+It’ll compromise our mission.”

+“Oh, right.”